Nakhon Sawan province: Local government

 As of 26 November 2019 there are: one Nakhon Sawan Provincial Administration Organisation (ongkan borihan suan changwat) and 21 municipal (thesaban) areas in the province.
 Nakhon Sawan has city (thesaban nakhon) status and Takhli and Chum Saeng have town (thesaban mueang) status.
-Further 18 subdistrict municipalities (thesaban tambon).
-The non-municipal areas are administered by 121 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).
+A further 18 are subdistrict municipalities (thesaban tambon).
+The non-municipal areas are administered by 121 Subdistrict Administrative Organisations (SAO; ongkan borihan suan tambon).

 Transport

 Roads

-Nakhon Sawan lies on Route 1 (Phahonyothin Road), which runs from Bangkok through Ayutthaya and Saraburi before passing through Nakhon Sawan, then continues through Kamphaeng Phet, Lampang, and Chiang Rai until it reaches the border with Burma at Mae Sai.
+Nakhon Sawan lies on Route 1 (Phahonyothin Road), which runs from Bangkok through Ayutthaya and Saraburi before reaching the province.
+It then continues through Kamphaeng Phet, Lampang and Chiang Rai to the border with Burma at Mae Sai.
 Route 117 leads north to Phitsanulok, and Route 225 leads east to Chaiyaphum.